Can I make a work injury claim if I am self-employed?

 - provide all employees with suitable tools and Personal Protective Equipment (PPE) to enable the job to be done safely

-- to make sure that there is adequate training to safely perform any tasks
+- to make sure that you receive adequate training to safely perform any tasks

-Employed and self employed workers are often considered the same way
+Employed and self-employed workers are often considered in the same way

-- the self employed person was working for a company that failed to make the working environment safe and a preventable accident resulted from this breach, a claim could be made
+- the company failed to make the working environment safe, and a preventable accident resulted from this breach

-- the company has control over the self employed persons working practice or environment, then the company's duty of care is similar to the duty owed to an employee.
+- the company has control over your working practice or environment.
+In this case, the company's duty of care is similar to the duty owed to an employee.
 The same applies to contractors.

-Industries like building and farming commonly rely on self employed workers and contractors who in actuality work on one project for long periods of time.
+Industries like building and farming commonly rely on self-employed workers and contractors who, in actuality, work on one project for long periods.

-Although these people do not enjoy the same level of employment protection as their employed counterparts, they would have the same health and safety rights.
+Although these self-employed workers do not enjoy the same level of employment protection as their employed counterparts, they would still have the same health and safety rights.